Japan's Golden Route

 Day 2 Tokyo: Transfer to your hotel on arrival.
-The remainder of the day is at leisure, so why not take a stroll and start discovering the delights of the Japanese capital.
+The rest of the day is at leisure, so why not take a stroll and start discovering the delights of the Japanese capital.

 Day 3 Tokyo: Today's guided tour utilises Tokyo's superefficient metro system, and begins with a stroll through Hama-Rikyu Teien, the former private garden of an Edo period lord.
 You will then see Tokyo from a different angle as you take a boat cruise along the Sumida River.
 Next stop is Asakusa, a part of Tokyo's old town and home to its oldest Buddhist temple, Senso-ji, as well as the city's oldest Geisha district.
-This afternoon, head across to Omotesando, known as Tokyo's Champs Elysees, then take time to explore Meiji Shrine, the city's most famous shrine dedicated to Emperor Meiji and Empress Shoken.
+This afternoon, head across to Omotesando, known as Tokyo's Champs Elysees, then take time to explore Meiji Shrine, the city's most famous shrine.

-Day 4 Tokyo: At leisure to explore independently; perhaps visit some of the city's world-class museums and art galleries; enjoy a stroll in the paradise-like oasis of Ueno Park; take in the incredible panoramic views from the Tokyo Skytree or head to Tsukiji Market and grab a bite to eat from the numerous sushi stalls and tiny restaurants.
+Day 4 Tokyo: At leisure to sightsee independently.
+Perhaps visit some of the city’s world-class museums and art galleries; stroll in the paradise-like oasis of Ueno Park; take in the panoramic views from the Tokyo Skytree or head to Tsukiji Market and grab a bite to eat from the numerous sushi stalls and tiny restaurants.
 Alternatively, venture out of Tokyo itself to explore further afield.

 Day 5 Tokyo/Hakone: Take the train to Hakone, the gateway to Mount Fuji and surrounding national park.
 Stay in traditional Japanese-style ryokan accommodation, complete with tatami mats, shoji rice paper sliding doors and onsen baths.
 This evening, relax in your yukata, or lightweight kimono, and dine on a kaiseki multi-course meal before you bed down on your futon.

-Day 7 Hakone/Kyoto: A highlight today is the two hour journey by the world famous Shinkansen bullet train to Kyoto.
-The afternoon is at leisure to begin exploring this magnificent city, the former capital of Japan and home to no less than 17 UNESCO World Heritage sites.
-Alternatively, why not book a cooking class, tea ceremony or visit to a sake brewery (all additional expense).
+Day 7 Hakone/Kyoto: A highlight today is the two hour journey by Shinkansen bullet train to Kyoto.
+The afternoon is free to begin exploring this magnificent city, Japan’s former capital and home to no less than 17 UNESCO World Heritage sites.
+Alternatively, book a cooking class, tea ceremony or visit to a sake brewery (all additional expense).

-Day 9 Kyoto: At leisure to further explore Kyoto.
-Alternatively, make the 45 minute trip by train to Nara, using your rail pass, which is home to many temples and shrines dating back to the 8th century and picturesque Nara Park where hundreds of deer roam freely.
+Day 9 Kyoto: At leisure to further explore.
+Alternatively, make the 45 minute train trip to Nara, using your rail pass, which is home to many temples and shrines as well as pretty Nara Park where hundreds of deer roam freely.

 Day 10 Kyoto: At leisure before your transfer to the airport for your onward journey.